-Anthesis’ Emma Armstrong and Manisha Paralikar outline what you need to know about the Carbon Disclosure Project’s ‘Reimagining Disclosure Consultation’ and their upcoming 2018 questionnaire.
+Anthesis’ Emma Armstrong and Manisha Paralikar outline what you need to know about CDP’s ‘Reimagining Disclosure Consultation’ and their upcoming 2018 questionnaire.

 After a few years of relative stability, big changes are afoot for CDP’s Climate Change questionnaire as CDP ‘reimagines disclosure’ in 2018, and beyond, with the goal of delivering improved data and assessments for investors and other stakeholders.

 CDP recently completed the second public consultation on its draft 2018 questionnaires and will be utilizing the feedback to finalize the questionnaires by mid-December.

 What are CDP’s proposed changes to the 2018 questionnaire?

 Recognizing that the questionnaires are currently in draft form, here are some important things to note about the proposed changes: